SlowMo24/ChangesetMD/README.md

     createuser <username>

-While for production, you dont want to have many versions of this huge database,  ```schema``` option let's you replicate subsets for analysis or tests.
+While for production, you don't want to have many versions of this huge database,  ```schema``` option lets you replicate subsets for analysis or tests.
 This ```schema``` option needs to be added to the various instructions.

 For the various steps below, test files (Linux SH and Windows Powershell) are provided to better document the steps and